Alcohol and Pregnant Women

 The simple fact of becoming pregnant completely changes the risks associated with drinking alcohol.
 And this doesn’t mean drinking alcohol to excess or being addicted to alcohol.
 Really it refers to drinking any alcohol while pregnant.

 If a non-pregnant woman has an occasional drink, there may be no health or mental risk.
 But alcohol and pregnant women don’t mix.
-Any amount of alcohol during pregnancy increases the risk of “fetal alcohol syndrome disorder” in the newborn.
+Any amount of alcohol during pregnancy increases the risk of “fetal alcohol spectrum disorder” or in the newborn.

-What is Fetal Alcohol Syndrome Disorder and What Causes It?
+What is Fetal Alcohol Spectrum Disorder and What Causes It?

 FASD symptoms may show up as physical, mental or developmental abnormalities.
 A baby may have a few, some or all of these symptoms and they may vary in severity: